 4. Remembering that “Fat” and “Skinny” are neither insults nor compliments

-For so long, I was afraid to attempt recovery because I was terrified of getting fat again due to my history with childhood obesity.
+For so long, I was afraid to attempt recovery because I was terrified of getting fat again due to my history of childhood obesity.
 I had internalized the false and detrimental idea that “skinny” is the highest compliment one could receive.
 Conversely, I internalized the equally untrue and detrimental idea that “fat” is an insult.
-I now understand that “fat” and “skinny” are nothing more than physical observations-- there is no value of personal worth attached to them.
+I now understand that “fat” and “skinny” are nothing more than physical observations— there is no value of personal worth attached to them.
 Once I was able to stop fearing fatness, I was able to (for the most part) stop putting thinness on a pedestal.

 5. Picturing myself as a child

 When I asked my mentor for help with navigating the angry, belittling voice that had set up camp in my skull, she invited me to picture myself as a child.
 “Think of yourself in elementary school.
 Think of what your favorite color or your favorite book was.
 Think of what holiday you were most excited for.
 Think of what brought you joy,” she instructed.
 I thought of the little girl I used to be, dressed head-to-toe in neon lime green, cupping the air with her hands in the backyard after dark, trying to catch a firefly.
 In my recovery, it is helpful to think of this little girl; how she still lives in an era inside of me.
 When I am tempted to go back to my old bad habits, I think of the life this precious little girl deserves to live.
-I try to understand that her and I are the same person.
+I try to understand that she and I are the same people.
 Doing so makes it easier for me to treat my current self with the same softness that I am willing to treat my younger self with.